FREQUENTLY ASKED QUESTIONS

 CANP is an acronym for Connecticut Accredited Nursery Professional.
 Van Wilgen’s is proud to have a long list of employees who have passed this challenging exam facilitated by the Connecticut Nurseryman and Landscape Association (CNLA).

 Are your plants/products local?

 Van Wilgen grown plants are produced right here on our farm in North Branford, it doesn’t get more local than that!
-We do source material from as far as Oregon but predominantly our plants do not have to travel far to get here.
-Our biggest suppliers are right here in CT.
+We do source some material from as far as Oregon but predominantly our plants do not have to travel far to get here.
+Our biggest suppliers are right here in Connecticut.

 Can I charge my electric car?